The Copper Family >

 Fred Jordan sang The White Cockade on his 1991 VWML cassette In Course of Time.

-Show of Hands sang The Blue Cockade on March 24, 1996 on their live album, Live at the Royal Albert Hall, and on November 15, 2009 in this video live at the National Centre for Early Music in York:
+Show of Hands sang a Dorset version called The Blue Cockade on 24 March 1996 on their live album, Live at the Royal Albert Hall, and on 15 November 2009 in this video live at the National Centre for Early Music in York:

-Tom and Barbara Brown sang The Green Cockade in 2000 on their WildGoose album Where Umber Flows.
+Barbara Brown sang The Green Cockade, following the Cornish Ploughboys, in 2000 on her and Tom Brown’s WildGoose album Where Umber Flows.
+They noted:

 Bob Fox sang The White Cockade in 2000 on his Woodworm CD Dreams Never Leave You.

-The Witches of Elswick sang this song as The Blue Cockade in 2003 on their first album, Out of Bed.
-This track was also included in the same year on the Holmfirth Festival's 25 years anniversary compilation, Roots and Wings.
-The Witches commented in their album's liner notes:
+The Witches of Elswick sang The Blue Cockade in 2003 on their first album, Out of Bed.
+This track was also included in the same year on the Holmfirth Festival’s 25 years anniversary compilation, Roots and Wings.
+The Witches noted:

-Cock aids come in may colours, ours is blue and orange courtesy of Mr Msikatt, a former tenant of the minging flat where the Witches were spawned.
+Cock aids come in many colours, ours is blue and orange courtesy of Mr Msikatt, a former tenant of the minging flat where the Witches were spawned.

 Kate Rusby sang The White Cockade in a concert recorded at Leeds City Varieties Music Hall in September 2002; this was released two years later on her DVD Live from Leeds.